bobtfish/bobtfish.github.io/source/_posts/2015-03-29-terraform-from-the-ground-up.markdown

 ## Unreleased software note!

-You need to use [my fork](https://github.com/bobtfish/terraform) of terraform for the examples below to work, but I expect them to work without any significant changes in 0.4.0
+You need to use [my fork](https://github.com/bobtfish/terraform) of Terraform for the examples below to work, but I expect them to work without any significant changes in 0.4.0

 ## Terraform modules

-I've scratched my head about how to do terraform modules (which need to lookup external data that's not in terraform) for a while, and I've come up with a pattern that I don't hate.
+I've scratched my head about how to do Terraform modules (which need to lookup external data) for a while, and I've come up with a pattern that I don't hate.

 I've also written some public modules that are on github, which you can look at and criticise.
 (Sorry in advance for the terrible ruby)